Strawberry Cheesecake Recipe

 Water bath explained

 If you do not want to give your cheesecake a bath for some reason, there are a few alternatives.
-You can put a pan of water underneath the pan on the lower rack in your oven.
-Also, make sure you keep the oven closed the whole time it is baking.
+Place a pan of water on the lower oven rack.
+Also, ensure the oven door is closed at all times while baking.
 And finally, let it cool gradually by turning off the oven and leaving it inside with the door open a crack for one hour.

 More tips to consider